ministryofjustice/moj-frontend/docs/style-guide.md

 ### prisoner record

-Always use ‘prisoner record’ when referring to the data stored about a person in prison.
+Always use 'prisoner record' when referring to the data stored about a person in prison.
 A prisoner record is linked to a prison number and can contain information from multiple bookings.

-Do not use ‘prison record’, ‘NOMIS record’, ‘NOMS record’ or ‘offender record’.
+Do not use 'prison record', 'NOMIS record', 'NOMS record' or 'offender record'.

 More research is needed to ensure that this is the best way to describe information the organisation has about someone in prison.